 In her class, Elisa guides you step by step through making a strappy stiletto, a leopard-print peep toe and a pointed mule; how to make both high and low heels by hand or using a mold; how to carve foam formers that help you shape the toe enclosures and ankle straps and stabilize the shoe while you assemble and transport it; then bring everything together with Elisa’s construction tips and embellishments like contrasting insoles, trendy patterns, custom labels, metallic buckles and authentic designer details.
 For more details, see Craftsy here: High-Fashion Heels (with Elisa Strauss).

-Update: Elisa has now released a second class on Craftsy for which you can get a 50% OFF discount here: Runway Ready High Fashion Heels.
+Update: Elisa has now released a second class on Craftsy -you’ll find all the details here: Runway Ready High Fashion Heels.

 Plus, more sugar shoes coming up this week on our Facebook page here: Cake Geek Magazine on Facebook.